Do you feed your pets coconut oil? If so, awesome! If not, you should! If coconut oil is good for us, then it’s good for our pets too!

 But, back to our furry friends.

 We have two pooches (see the picture above).
-Burton is a cattle dog / corgi mix, and Willow is a cattle dog / who-knows-what mix.
 They both get coconut oil daily with their dinner and they think coconut oil is the best thing since sliced bread!

 In addition to adding coconut oil to their food, we also use it on my dogs in other ways.
 I massage coconut oil into the pads of their feet, since we live in the city and walk many miles a week on concrete and asphalt.
-Willow, who is a tomboy of a dog, loves to rough and tumble with my brother’s dogs up in the mountains, so she gets all sorts of cuts and scraps on her stomach.
-I’ll treat those areas with some coconut oil after gently cleaning them with mild soap and water.
-On a side note, the soap from Tropical Traditions is a great way to clean your pet’s scrapes and cuts.
-It only has one ingredient and is gentle on the skin.
+Willow, who is a tomboy of a dog, loves to rough and tumble with my brother’s dogs up in the mountains, so she gets all sorts of cuts and scrapes on her stomach.
+I’ll put a little coconut oil on her skin after gently cleaning them with mild soap and water.

 Why Is Coconut Oil Good For Your Pets?